VasilyMorzhakov/LPRservice_example/README.md

 # LPRservice_example
 An example of using our LPR server

-To run, you have python3 installed (or python2, just choose another import in the script)
+To run, you need python3 installed (or python2, just choose another import in the script)

 Then, export environmental variables: LPR_GATE,LPR_SERVER,LPR_PORT, we provide.